bramba2000/spin-presentation/slides.md

 - `assert(<expr>)` is always executable, but if `<expr>` evaluates to `0` the program stops

 </v-clicks>
 ---
+layout: center
+class: "text-center"
+---

+# Modelling behaviour
+---

-# Processes
+## Processes
 Processes are the main component of a Promela program.
-They are the basic behavioural unit and are executed **concurrently**.
+They are the basic behavioral unit and are executed **concurrently**.

 ```promela
     proctype Foo() {